 If you noticed, I have only talked about becoming something throughout the article, and not having something.
 This is because everything you will ever have will come in response to who you already are.
 So you must become rich as a person, for instance, before money comes to you.

 Which steps are you going to take from all you have learnt to begin to live a life of gratitude?
-Share in the comments.
+Share with me in the comments or on Instagram.